 You should first think about why it is you feel the need to smoke in the first place.
-Is it to cope with stress, frustration, anger, to pleasure yourself, to feel part of a crowd, or is it a habit?
-Choose a date within two weeks of when you would like to quit to better prepare yourself.
-Prepare for what you will do if challenges or withdrawal symptoms come about so this does not seem like a surprise to you.
+Is it to cope with stress, frustration, anger, pleasure for yourself, to feel part of a crowd, or is it a habit?
+Choose a date within two weeks of when you would like to quit to prepare yourself.
+Prepare for what you will do if challenges or withdrawal symptoms come about, so this does not seem like a surprise to you.
 Throw away anything lying around that can lead to lighting a cigarette like packs, lighters, ashtrays, or matches.
 Make sure to wash your clothes of the cigarette smell as well as your drapes and furniture.
 Speak to a doctor about any medications you can take if withdrawal symptoms come or take over-the-counter pills like nicotine patches, lozenges, or gum.

 Nicotine withdrawals can last an hour after your last cigarette and peak for two to three days.
 It can last a few days to several weeks.
 Withdrawal symptoms can include anxiety, irritation, trouble concentrating, increased appetite, restlessness, insomnia, tremors, and depression.
 There are also nicotine replacements that you can substitute cigarettes with like nicotine patches, gum, inhaler, lozenges, or nasal spray.
 These substitutes can relieve withdrawal symptoms by delivering small doses of nicotine into the body without the tar or poisonous gases that come with cigarettes.
 Non-nicotine medications can also reduce cravings and withdrawal symptoms like bupropion and varenicline for short-term use only.

-Relapses and slips have the possibility of occurring as it can happen many times where you tell others you are trying to quit but still continue to smoke.
+Relapses and slips have the possibility of occurring as it can happen many times where you tell others you are trying to quit but continue to smoke.
 Do not look at a withdrawal as a sign of failure.
 Use this as an opportunity to learn from your mistake and identify what it is that triggered you.
-Make a list of all of the reasons you have decided to quit smoking and all of the positive changes and benefits that can come to your life.
-Research all of the damages that cigarette smoke can do to your lungs such as diseases and cancers.
+Make a list of all of the reasons you have decided to quit smoking.
+Also, list all of the positive changes and benefits that can come to your life.
+Research all of the damages that cigarette smoke can do to your lungs, such as diseases and cancers.
 You can also think about how much money you would be saving on cigarette cartons and packs.
 Revisit this list whenever you feel a relapse is about to occur.
 Change a part of your routine that makes you relapse if you need to go for a walk when you feel the urge or if there is a friend to call that will talk you out of your relapse.
-Your should also throw out the rest of your pack and clean your car and your house as the cigarette smoke smell can trigger a relapse.
+You should also throw out the rest of your pack and clean your car, and your house as the cigarette smoke smell can trigger a relapse.
 Ask yourself what has helped you and what has not.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat many substance abuse disorders.
+We also treat anxiety and depression.
+To assist in our mission, we use cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
+For more information, please call us at 855.478.3650.
+We are open 24 hours a day, seven days a week.